-The Level Crossing Removal Project: Caulfield to Dandenong is removing nine level crossings and rebuilding five stations.
-The Cranbourne Pakenham train line is Melbourne's busiest and is crossed by some of our most congested roads, with boom gates down for up to 82 minutes during the morning peak.
+The Caulfield to Dandenong: Level Crossing Removal Project is removing nine level crossings and rebuilding five stations.
+The Cranbourne-Pakenham train line is Melbourne's busiest and is crossed by some of our most congested roads, with boom gates down for up to 82 minutes during the morning peak.

-The Level Crossing Removal Project: Caulfield to Dandenong is removing nine level crossings and building five new stations at Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park.
-The Cranbourne Pakenham train line is Melbourne's busiest and is crossed by some of our most congested roads, with boom gates down for up to 82 minutes during the morning peak.
+The Caulfield to Dandenong: Level Crossing Removal Project is removing nine level crossings and building five new stations at Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park.
+The Pakenham-Cranbourne train line is Melbourne's busiest and is crossed by some of our most congested roads, with boom gates down for up to 82 minutes during the morning peak.

 Removing these level crossings will improve safety and reduce congestion on Melbourne's busiest rail corridor and create a more reliable train service capable of carrying more trains and more people.